intelligenceforgood/infra/README.md

 # Intelligence for Good — Infrastructure

 This repository manages Terraform modules, environment configuration, and automation for deploying the i4g platform on Google Cloud Platform.
 The workflow is intentionally Terraform-CLI only—no Terraform Cloud/SaaS dependency—so everything runs from laptops or GitHub Actions with the same source of truth.
+For application setup and local development details, refer to `proto/docs/dev_guide.md`.

 ## Structure (proposed)
 - `bootstrap/` — one-time helpers for creating the state bucket, service accounts, and enabling required APIs.